jellevankerk/Team-Challenge/README.md

 # Variables:

     trainnetwork:       Can be set to True or False.
 When set to True, the network is trained.
-When set to False, a Network is loaded from the networkpath.
+When set to False, a network is loaded from the networkpath.
     evaluatenetwork:    Can be set to True or False.
 When set to True, the network is evaluated.
 If set to False, no evaluation is performed
-    networkpath:        Path to the stored Network
+    networkpath:        Path to a stored network
     trainingsetsize:    Number between 0 and 1 which defines the fraction of the data that is used for training.
+The rest of the data will be used for testing.
     validationsetsize:  Number between 0 and 1 which defines the fraction of the training set that will be used for validation.
+The rest of the data will be used for training.
+    cropdims:           Dimensions that the cropped images should have.

-    num_epochs:         Integer that defines the number of itarations.
-Should be increased when the network should train more and should be decreased when the network does not learn any more.
+    num_epochs:         Integer that defines the number of training iterations.
+    batchsize:          The number of samples that will be used in one pass through the network.

-    dropout:            Can be set to True or False in order to involve Drop-out in the Network or not.
+    dropout:            Can be set to True or False in order to activate dropout layers in the Network.
-    dropoutpct:         Float between 0 and 1 which defines the amount of Drop-out you want to use.
-The higher the value, the more feature maps are removed
+    dropoutpct:         Float between 0 and 1 which defines the amount of dropout each dropout layer uses.
+    activation:         Activation function, can be set to a string to define the activation function used after each convolution layer (e.g. 'relu')

-    lr:                 Float which defines the initial learning rate.
-Should be increased when decreases very slowly.
+    lr:                 Float (>=0) which defines the initial learning rate for the stochastic gradient descent (SGD) optimization                               algorithm.
-    momentum:           COLIN KUN JIJ DIT UITLEGGEN? :)
+    momentum:           Float (>=0) which defines the amount of momentum used for the SGD algorithm.
+    decay:              Float (>=0) which describes the decay of the learning rate after each epoch
-    nesterov:           Can be set to True or False.
+    nesterov:           Whether to apply Nesterov momentum.
+Can be set to True or False.

+    lr_schedule:        Can be set to True or False.
+When set to True, a custom learning rate schedule will be used as described by the scheduler function in TC_helper_functions.py.